kyma-project/kyma/components/telemetry-operator/README.md

 The telemetry operator contains a logging controller that generates a Fluent Bit configuration from one or more `LogPipeline` custom resources.
 The controller ensures that all Fluent Bit Pods run the current configuration by deleting Pods after the configuration has changed.
 See all [CRD attributes](apis/telemetry/v1alpha1/logpipeline_types.go) and an [example](config/samples/telemetry_v1alpha1_logpipeline.yaml).

 For now, creating Fluent Bit Pods is out of scope of the operator.
-An existing Fluent Bit Daemon Set is expected.
+An existing Fluent Bit DaemonSet is expected.

-The generated Config Map (by default, `telemetry-fluent-bit-sections` in the `kyma-system` namespace) must be mounted to the Fluent Bit Pods and consumed by an `@INCLUDE` statement in an existing [configuration file](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file).
-Fluent Bit parsers, file references, and environment variables are available in an additional Config Map or Secret.
+The generated ConfigMap (by default, `telemetry-fluent-bit-sections` in the `kyma-system` namespace) must be mounted to the Fluent Bit Pods and consumed by an `@INCLUDE` statement in an existing [configuration file](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file).
+Fluent Bit parsers, file references, and environment variables are available in an additional ConfigMap or Secret.

-See the flags that configure all Config Maps, Secret and Daemon Set names in [main.go](main.go).
+See the flags that configure all ConfigMaps, Secret and DaemonSet names in [main.go](main.go).

 The operator has been bootstrapped with [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) 3.1.0.
 Additional APIs can also be [added by Kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/new-api.html).